Summer Activity for Our New Year 7 Students 2024-2025

 OR

 Research an insect and draw a diagram to show its different parts.
-Label these parts and write a paragraph or two explaining what it is called, where it comes from and any other interesting facts that you can discover.
+Label these parts and write a paragraph or two explaining what it is called, where it comes from and any other interesting facts that you can discovered.

 -----Return to top-----